cobwebos/docs/articles/azure-stack/azure-stack-provision-vm.md

 ms.tgt_pltfrm: na
 ms.devlang: na
 ms.topic: get-started-article
-ms.date: 5/10/2017
+ms.date: 7/03/2017
 ms.author: erikje
-ms.translationtype: Human Translation
+ms.translationtype: HT
-ms.sourcegitcommit: 71fea4a41b2e3a60f2f610609a14372e678b7ec4
+ms.sourcegitcommit: d941879aee6042b38b7f5569cd4e31cb78b4ad33
-ms.openlocfilehash: 9e3503a1f44a19f87927251cbd7359a8218607d3
+ms.openlocfilehash: 5e6cfad6bef232e3e437aa531c7ff8e8782e2789
 ms.contentlocale: zh-cn
-ms.lasthandoff: 05/10/2017
+ms.lasthandoff: 07/10/2017

 ---
-# <a name="create-a-test-virtual-machine-in-azure-stack"></a>Create a test virtual machine in Azure Stack
+# Create a test virtual machine in Azure Stack
+<a id="create-a-test-virtual-machine-in-azure-stack" class="xliff"></a>
-As an administrator, you can create a test virtual machine to validate your Azure Stack deployment.
+As a cloud operator, you can create a test virtual machine to validate your Azure Stack deployment.

 > [!NOTE]
 > Before you can provision virtual machines, you must [add the Windows Server 2016 Evaluation image to the Azure Stack marketplace](azure-stack-add-default-image.md).
 >
 >

-## <a name="create-a-virtual-machine"></a>Create a virtual machine
+## Create a virtual machine
+<a id="create-a-virtual-machine" class="xliff"></a>
-1. On the Azure Stack POC computer, sign in to `https://adminportal.local.azurestack.external` as [an admin](azure-stack-connect-azure-stack.md), and then click **New** > **Virtual machines** > **Windows Server 2016 Datacenter Eval**.
+1. On the Azure Stack Development Kit host, [sign in](azure-stack-connect-azure-stack.md) to the administrator portal (`https://adminportal.local.azurestack.external`), and then click **New** > **Virtual machines** > **Windows Server 2016 Datacenter Eval**.

 2. In the **Basics** blade, type a **Name**, **User name**, and **Password**.
 For **VM disk type**, choose **HDD**.
 Choose a **Subscription**.
 Create a **Resource group**, or select an existing one, and then click **OK**.
 3. In the **Choose a size** blade, click **A1 Basic**, and then click **Select**.